Faculty Judicial Board

 The Faculty Judicial Board shall conduct a formal hearing upon request of the Grievance Committee; request of a faculty member who alleges violation of academic freedom in denial of tenure, promotion, or reappointment; in cases of sanctions for misconduct, dismissal for cause, alleged misconduct in research, termination based on financial exigency or change in educational program; request of a faculty member appealing from a decision rendered pursuant to the Policy on Unlawful Harassment and Unlawful Discrimination; request of a faculty member claiming unlawful discrimination in the denial of tenure or promotion; request of the Provost.

-- School of Education and Counseling Psychology: Pedro Hernandez-Ramos, Education 2013
+- School of Education and Counseling Psychology: Pedro Hernandez-Ramos 2016

-- Jesuit School of Theology: Thomas Cattoi 2015
+- Jesuit School of Theology: Lisa Fullam 2018